 My University lecturer once told me that you can expect junior designers to charge around $35-$55 per hour, and professional designers to charge from $88-120+ an hour – giving you a very big difference in price!

 There is a in-depth process to creating a logo.
-The process will vary from designer to designer, so i will write about my process which i have perfected over the years!
+The process will vary from designer to designer, i have written about my specific logo design process on my logo information page.

 Again, all designers have a different process – so make sure you check with your chosen designer as to how they do things and what you can expect.